ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 });
 ```

 When the tests run, if a change is made that changes the way your component renders, this test will fail.
-If the change is due intentional, there are a couple of ways to update the snapshots:
+If the change is intentional, there are a couple of ways to update the snapshots:

 - If you are using the VSCode Jest plugin, it will display a toast asking you if you would like to update the snapshots
 - If you are running the tests interactively, pressing `u` will update the snapshots